 Sometimes you want to automate the creation of Canarytokens across your fleet.
 Perhaps you want every EC2 instance to reach out and fetch a token on creation (or startup).
 The Canary Console API allows for the automation, but it seems a bad idea to use your API key on every host.

-The Canarytoken factory gives you a limited use key that is able to create other tokens.
-You can leave this key on a host knowing that even if an attacker were able to grab it, he'd be able to create new tokens but not remove (or alter) anything else.
+The Canarytoken Factory provides a limited-use key that can create other tokens.
+You can safely leave this key on a host, because even if an attacker obtains it, they can only create new tokens and cannot remove or alter existing ones.

-The Canarytoken factory's limited use key also allows you to download Canarytoken files (such as a MS Word document Canarytoken or a Windows Explorer Canarytoken).
+This key also allows you to download Canarytoken files, such as MS Word or Windows Explorer tokens.
+To do this, make a GET request to:

-Below are two full examples of downloading a Canarytoken using the Canarytoken Factory endpoints.
-For these examples, we have assumed that you have already created a Canarytoken Factory auth string.
-If you haven't, heres how we can get one.
+Below are two examples of downloading a Canarytoken using the Factory endpoints.
+These examples assume you already have a Canarytoken Factory auth string.
+If you don't, here's how to obtain one.

 The response you will receive will contain your Canarytoken Factory auth string.
 It will look like this: